Generic name: medroxyprogesterone (oral) [ me-DROX-ee-proe-JES-ter-one ]

 What should I avoid while taking medroxyprogesterone?

-Avoid smoking while you are taking this medicine.
+Avoid smoking while you are taking medroxyprogesterone.
 Smoking greatly increases your risk of blood clots.

 Medroxyprogesterone side effects

-Get emergency medical help if you have any signs of an allergic reaction to medroxyprogesterone: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to medroxyprogesterone: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-symptoms of depression (sleep problems, dizziness, mood changes, headache);
+symptoms of depression - sleep problems, weakness, tired feeling, mood changes.

 Common medroxyprogesterone side effects may include: